wearefractal/shallow/README.md

 shallow
 =======

-(This isn't working fully yet - stay tuned)

-Shallow uses AJAX to populate and render your blog at runtime - you never have to mess with updating anything!
+Shallow will populate and render your blog on page load - you never have to mess with updating anything!

 ## Instructions

 1. Edit index.html and fill in your account names.

 ```javascript
 var settings = {